Slokh/tournament-scraper/README.md

 # tournament-scraper
 Tournament Scraper for EsportsWikis

-by Slokh with help from Jasher
+Created by Slokh and Jasher